Skip to main content

 White Shadows Game Cover

-White Shadows is a single player survival platformer game with a horror theme.
+White Shadows is a single player survival platformer game with horror, fantasy, dark fantasy and violence themes.
 It was developed by Monokel and was released on December 7, 2021.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews